Red Pepper Tomato Soup Recipe

 To defrost, if you froze your soup in a container, let the soup sit out at room temperature for an hour or until it defrosts enough for it to come out of the container.
 Some frozen parts are fine.

 Transfer to a pot and reheat on low.
 If stored in a freezer bag, simply open the bag and transfer the frozen soup to a pot.
 Heat on low until defrosted and warmed.

-If you liked this red pepper tomato soup recipe, you may also like some of these other recipes:
+If you liked this red pepper tomato soup recipe, check out some of these other recipes!